keweiyao/Duke-Lido/README.md

 This will install the package to the default localtion ``$HOME/.local/``.
 Or you can specifiy the install path by running ``cmake -DCMAKE_INSTALL_PREFIX:PATH=<your/install/path>`` instead.

-After this, you can also find an example under ``build/`` or ``<your/install/path/>`` For example, the ``analytic-medium`` executable run the model in a medium with a power-law temperature profile. ``./analytic-medium --help`` prints the options.
+After this, you can also find examples under ``build/`` or ``<your/install/path/>``.
+For example, the ``analytic-medium`` executable run the model in a medium with a power-law temperature profile. ``./analytic-medium --help`` prints the options.

 ```bash
    ./analytic-medium -s <path-to-settings> -t <path-to-table> <more options>
 ```

-If the table does not exists, it will first take a few minutes to generate.
+If the table does not exist, it will first take a few minutes to generate.
 The setting file is located in `examples/` or have already been installed to the install path under `share/`.

 Install with Pythia8
 --------------------

-Some examples requires Pythia8 (prefer pythia8235).
-If you already have Pythia8 installed and have set the environment variables in your, e.g., ``$HOME/.bashrc``,
+Some examples require Pythia8 (prefer pythia8235).
+If you already have Pythia8 installed and have environment variables set in ``$HOME/.bashrc``, e.g,

 ```bash
    export PYTHIA8DATA=`pythia8-config --xmldoc`